Rectangle Tiling Binary Arrays: Introduction

 \textbf{Previous Work:} The binary version of the \RTILE problem has also been studied.
 Khanna et al. \cite{KhannaMP98} gave a $\frac{9}{4}$-approximation for the binary \RTILE problem.
 Loryś and Paluch \cite{LorysP00} and Berman et al. \cite{BermanDMR01} independently improved the approximation ratio for binary \RTILE to $2$.

 \textbf{Our Results:} We improve the approximation ratio of the binary \RTILE problem to $\frac{3}{2}+\frac{p^2}{w(A)}$, where $w(A)$ denotes the number of ones in $A$.
 For the arrays $A$ satisfying $\frac{p^2}{w(A)} \approx 0$, it implies that the approximation ratio of the algorithm amounts to $\frac{3}{2}$.
 The running time of our algorithm is linear ($O(n^2)$).
-The algorithm employs the lower bound of $L=\lceil \frac{w(A)}{p} \rceil$, which is the same lower bound on the optimum that was used in all algorithms for rectangle tiling.
-We prove that a better approximation factor for the binary \RTILE cannot be achieved using the same lower bound $L$, because there exist arrays, whose every partition contains a tile of weight at least $(\frac{3}{2}+\frac{p^2}{w(A)})L$.
+The approximation is best possible in the following sense.
+The algorithm employs the lower bound of $L=\lceil \frac{w(A)}{p} \rceil$, which is the only known and used bound on the optimum in all algorithms for rectangle tiling.
+We prove that a better approximation factor for the binary \RTILE cannot be achieved using $L$, because there exist arrays, whose every partition contains a tile of weight at least $(\frac{3}{2}+\frac{p^2}{w(A)})L$.

-The general approach to solving this problem is similar to the approach of \cite{Paluch04}.
-The found tiling is also hierarchical and we use the notions of {\em boundaries} and {\em types of columns/subarrays}.
+The general approach to solving this problem is to some extent similar to the approach of \cite{Paluch04}.
+The found tiling is also hierarchical and we use the notions of {\em boundaries} and {\em types of columns/subarrays} as well as we apply linear programming in a non-standard way.
 However, in the present paper the types of subarrays are organized in a somewhat different manner.
 In particular, the idea of {\em shadows} is new.
 To compute the desired partition of $A$ into tiles, we only check a small number of tilings of simply defined subarrays.
-The subarrays are identified with the help of so called {\em boundaries} and their {\em shadows}, which, roughly speaking, designate parts of $A$ tileable in a certain manner and having weight greater than $\frac{3}{2}L$.
+The subarrays are identified with the help of so called {\em boundaries} and their {\em shadows}, which, roughly speaking, designate parts of $A$ tileable in a certain manner and having a weight greater than $\frac{3}{2}L$.
 To prove the tileability of subarrays composed of multiple simpler subarrays we employ linear programming.
 Its application here differs from the one in \cite{Paluch04} in that each dimension is treated completely symmetrically and thus more "globally" and in the method of showing the feasibility of dual programs.
 We show that the binary \DRTILE problem can be approximated by reducing it to the binary \RTILE problem.
 As for the $d$-dimensional binary \RTILE problem, the algorithm for the $2$-dimensional binary \RTILE problem can be extended to obtain an approximation for the $d$-dimensional binary \RTILE problem.
 The same approximation ratio for the d-dimensional binary \DRTILE problem can also be found analogously.